 Configurable Range: 0 to 65530 mm/s^2 for Acceleration, 0 to 655.35 mm/s for Velocity, 0 to 655.35 mm for Displacement

 The meter reports immediately when it crosses this threshold (in either direction).
-This threshold works in conjunction with the measurement interval since the sensor can only detect a change after taking a measurement.
-When the sensor goes above this threshold it will report Aware.
+This threshold works with the measurement interval since the sensor can only detect changes after measurement.
+When the sensor goes above this threshold, it will report Aware.
 When the sensor goes below, it will report Not Aware.

 Vibration Hysteresis (VH)